The Millennium Gate

-The Millennium Gate, sometimes called Seoul Ring, was envisioned in 2000 as the world's first mega-sized ring-shaped architectural structure.
+The Millennium Gate' was envisioned in 2000 as the world's first mega-sized ring-shaped architectural structure.
 It was planned to be erected along the Han River in Sangam-dong, Seoul, in conjunction with the new millennium (Millennium), and the 2002 Korea-Japan FIFA World Cup (2002 FIFA World Cup).

 International design competition

 Lee O-young, the chairman of the New Millennium Preparation Committee, planned, and Shin Hyun-woong, the Deputy Minister of Culture, Sports and Tourism and chairman of the Woongjin Foundation, led the international competition for the design of the Millennium Gate.
 This was a national symbol project during the Kim Dae-jung government era.
 In October 1999, a total of 181 teams, including various renowned architects and artists like Nam June Paik, registered, and 36 design proposals were ultimately submitted.
 In February 2000, a panel of nine judges, comprising the highest authorities in South Korea in the fields of design, structure, landscaping, urban planning, and design (Jang Seok-woong (Chairman), Kang Seok-won, Ko Joo-seok, Kim Jin-kyun, Oh Hwi-young, Yu Wan, Lee Woo-jin, Ji Soon, Han Do-ryong), unanimously selected a joint proposal by Lee Eunseok, a professor in the Department of Architecture at Kyung Hee University, and O'pus Architects (Woo Dae-sung, Kim Kwang-woo, Lee Gye-soon, Jo Sung-ki, Kim Hyung-jong).
 This work was recognized for its potential and excellence as a landmark of Seoul.
 Furthermore, Jang Seok-woong, the chairman of the jury, stated, '(The selected work) well represents the symbolism, historicity, and identity of the Millennium Gate.

 The winning design for the Millennium Gate was a circular ring symbolizing an open gate.
 It was to feature the world's first Ferris wheel with a diameter of 200 meters, along with an observation deck, concert hall, and gallery, all integrated into one architectural structure.
 This building was planned to be completed on a site of about 100,000 pyeong (approximately 330,000 square meters) in the 'Peace Park' on Nanjido, Sangam-dong, in time for the 2002 Korea-Japan FIFA World Cup.
 It was intended to be utilized as a global tourist attraction alongside the main World Cup stadium.